caraya/gulp-starter-2021/src/md-content/using-css-math-functions.md

 The calc() function supports four arithmetic operations: addition (`+`), subtraction (`-`), multiplication (`*`) and division (`/`).

-This will allow you to combine different types of values (like `vw` and `px`) to create a new value.
+This will allow you to dynamically calculate the width and height of a container to create responsive layouts.

 In this example, you can set the margins of an element minus a fixed amount: